 Planck’s eventual explanation of this easily observable phenomenon was, however, not simple.
 It was associated with ideas concerning mathematics and thought in general which go back to the end of the seventeenth century, during a period when an important intellectual battle was being fought between the atomists, who believed in the discreteness of matter, and those who believed that matter is continuous.
 There were various philosophical considerations which made this debate especially critical

-– Norbert Wiener, I Am a Mathematician
+Norbert Wiener, I Am a Mathematician